─❈─ AURELIA ─❈─

 They’re no longer golden, but deep blue.

-“Your eyes—” The words falter on my tongue.
+“Your eyes…” The words falter on my tongue.

-“What about them, piccolo?”
+“What about them, Piccolo?”

 “They were… golden.”
 I pause at the nickname.
 “You’re not human.”

-A deep chuckle rumbles from his throat.
+He exhales, amused as a deep chuckle rumbles off his throat.
+“Careful.”

 “I don’t want to be here… please let me go.”